 See the Sea from Skis

 Coastal Maine gets about 50 to 70 inches of the white stuff each year, and has plenty of places to take advantage of it.
 First, the Camden Snow Bowl is the only ski resort on the East Coast with views of the Atlantic Ocean.
 Ski or ride 20 runs serviced by a 4,000-foot triple lift, with snowmaking on more than 80 percent of the terrain.
 Plus, a ski lesson just might teach more than the sport, as several instructors double as schooner captains in the summer.
 The Samoset, meanwhile, offers snowshoeing and cross-country skiing on its golf course; rentals are at Maine Sport Outfitters in Rockport.

 Embark on a Food Journey

-This is an especially fine time of year to visit Rockland restaurant, In Good Company: Every Thursday, from February to May, the loft-like space features a special Food Journeys dinner series.
-For 2019, owner and chef Melody Wolfertz is exploring global cuisine while paying homage to her favorite genre: the detective novel.
-The last dinner in January took inspiration from The No.1 Ladies’ Detective Agency, a novel set in Botswana, with sorghum bread, chicken vindaloo devtani, cabbage with groundnuts, steamed pumpkin slices, and an amarula malva cake for dessert.
+This is an especially fine time of year to visit Rockland restaurant, In Good Company: Every Thursday, from the end of January to the middle of May, the loft-like space features a special Cinematic Food Journeys dinner series.
+For 2020, owner and chef Melody Wolfertz is exploring global cuisine while paying homage to some of the movies that have inspired her over the years, including Julie & Julia and the animated favorite Ratatouille.
+Be sure to re-watch the film before enjoying the culinary experience.

 Savor Scallop Season